rfc1459/libureg/README.rst

  * no counted repetitions (yet);
  * non-greedy operators are supported, although they are mostly useless.

-Please keep in mind this is experimental code code.
+Please keep in mind this is experimental code.

 Known bugs
 **********